ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 > be done in Rust when possible.

 Those generic rules are to be adapted to a specific foreign language or for the associated risks.
-Concerning languages, C is particularly unfit to offer guarantees about validity.
+Concerning languages, C is particularly unfit for offering guarantees about validity.
 However, Rust is not the only language to offer strong guarantees.
 For instance, some C++ subset (without reinterpretation) allows developers to do lot of type checking.
 Because Rust natively separates